chinamike65/hugo-tuolesi/content/book3/book3en.md

 265

-Some people take refuge in the Three Jewels because of illness, while others take refuge because they are broke, and take refuge in order to live a long life.
+Some people take refuge in the Three Jewels because of illness, while others take refuge because they are broke, and others take refuge in order to live a long life.

-Being able to take refuge in the Three Jewels is a good thing, and you can get the blessings of Buddhas and Bodhisattvas, but these are not the real motivation of taking refuge.
+Being able to take refuge in the Three Jewels is a good thing, and you can get the blessings of Buddhas and Bodhisattvas, but these are not the real motivation for taking refuge.

 Many people who study Buddhism, after studying Buddhism for a long time, feel that they still have many obstacles and problems.
 Why?
-It is because the heart has not yet truly taken refuge, only verbally taking refuge, that is, following the guru to recite the Four Refuge texts, thinking that this is the way to take refuge, but there is no real fear of the evil realms and confidence in the Three Jewels.
+It is because the mind has not yet truly taken refuge, only verbally taking refuge, that is, following the guru to recite the Four Refuge texts, thinking that this is the way to take refuge, but there is no real fear of the evil realms or confidence in the Three Jewels.

-If you have the intention of taking refuge in the mortal way, and truly take refuge in the Three Jewels of the Guru, you will definitely receive more powerful and Dharmast blessings from the Three Jewels!
-Karma and troubles will also decrease rapidly.
+If you have the intention of taking refuge in the mortal way, and truly take refuge in the Three Jewels of the Guru, you will definitely receive more powerful and fast blessings from the Three Jewels!
+Negative karma and troubles will also decrease rapidly.

-The reason for the conversion of the zhongshi Tao is the fear of the six realms of reincarnation.
+The reason for the conversion of the people of middle scope is the fear of the six realms of rebirth.

-Not only is there a fear of falling into the evil realm, but there is also a fear of the suffering of the human realm and the realm of heaven.
+Not only is there a fear of falling into the evil realm, but there is also a fear of the suffering of the human realm and the realm of gods.

-Then think about it again: in the suffering of the six realms of reincarnation, only the guru, the Three Jewels, can save us.
+Then think about it again: in the suffering of the six realms of rebirth, only the guru, the Three Jewels, can save us.

-Believing in the Three Jewels of the Guru is the second reason for the zhongshi Tao to take refuge.
+Believing in the Three Jewels of the Guru is the second reason for the people of middle scope to take refuge.

-The reason for taking refuge in Shangshi Tao is that they cannot bear the suffering of all beings in the six realms of reincarnation.
+The reason for taking refuge in people of upper scope is that they cannot bear the suffering of all beings in the six realms of reincarnation.

 The six realms of samsara have gross suffering and subtle suffering.

-At the time of the middle priesthood, there was only a fear of gross pains, and in the high priesthood, there was also a fear of the most subtle pains.
+At the time of the people of middle scope, there was only a fear of gross pains, and in the people of upper scope, there was also a fear of the most subtle pains.

 266

 When the sages are on the way, they are afraid of the pain caused by the obstacles of knowledge.
 They realize that the only one who can save all living beings and can break the obstacles of their own knowledge is the guru, the Three Jewels.

-This is the reason for the refuge of the sages.
+This is the reason for the refuge of the people of upper scope.

 The real refuge is to learn, through learning, to understand the cause of refuge, the object of refuge, the amount of refuge, the virtues and benefits of refuge after refuge.

 After understanding these six aspects, we can understand what refuge is.

-The most basic real conversion we are talking about now refers to the conversion of the lower clergy.
+The most basic real conversion we are talking about now refers to the conversion of the lpeople of lower scope.

 There are two reasons for taking refuge, one is to take refuge because of the fear of falling into the lower realms; the other is to take refuge because of the faith in the guru and the Three Jewels.

 The object of taking refuge is the guru and the Three Jewels.
 Let's look at other aspects.

-2. Refuge Amount of Refuge There are four kinds of Refuge Quantity: taking refuge after knowing the merits and virtues of the Three Jewels, taking refuge when knowing the difference between the Three Jewels, taking refuge in the Three Jewels and keeping oaths different, and not taking refuge in any object other than the Three Jewels.
+2. Refuge Amount of Refuge

+There are four kinds of Refuge Quantity: taking refuge after knowing the merits and virtues of the Three Jewels, taking refuge when knowing the difference between the Three Jewels, taking refuge in the Three Jewels and keeping oaths different, and not taking refuge in any object other than the Three Jewels.

-(1) Knowing the merits of the Three Jewels and taking refuge After understanding the merits of the Three Jewels, taking refuge in the Three Jewels means knowing the merits of the Three Jewels and taking refuge.
+(1) Knowing the merits of the Three Jewels and taking refuge

+After understanding the merits of the Three Jewels, taking refuge in the Three Jewels means knowing the merits of the Three Jewels and taking refuge.

-First of all, we must understand why we take refuge in the guru, why we take refuge in the guru and the Three Jewels.
+First of all, we must understand why we take refuge in the guru, why we take refuge in the Three Jewels.

 Why do we take refuge in the guru?
 What are the virtues of a guru?
 What are the virtues of the Three Jewels?
 We have already talked about the merits of the guru.
 The guru is the representative of the Three Jewels, and we want to obtain the blessings of the Buddhas and Tathagatas, the blessings of the Three Jewels.